Lazy Luddite Log

 Home via Doha

 I was still impressed by Qatar Airways but somewhat less so with Doha Airport.
 Something had changed and this time I had to endure two security check processes between my flights.
 Was it the resurgent clash of creeds in the Levant that had prompted this?
 Or was it simply that I was there at a busier time of night?
 Who can tell.
-It only enhanced my sense that I wanted it all over and done with so I could get back home.
+It only enhanced my sense that I wanted it all over and done with so I could be back home.

 * * * * *